-Berry Law Firm often refers veterans to talented County Veteran Service Officers (“CVSO’s”) to assist veterans in the initial stages of filing claims with the VA for disability compensation.
+Berry Law often refers veterans to talented County Veteran Service Officers (“CVSO’s”) to assist veterans in the initial stages of filing claims with the VA for disability compensation.
 Most CVSO’s are successful advocates on behalf of veterans and in some cases no further assistance is needed.

 At the same time, after a certain stage in the proceedings, many veterans can also benefit from experienced legal assistance, particularly at the Court of Appeals for Veterans Claims (“CAVC”).